gihanmarasingha/autogradinglean/README.md

 **Problem**: a student may easily select the wrong roster identifier.
 It is therefore incumbent on the instructor to email each student, asking them to check that the association of roster identifier to GitHub username is correct.
 Mail merge can be used for this purpose.
+This package helps in preparing a mail merge.

-## GitHub Classroom autograding in general
+### GitHub Classroom autograding in general

 The details of autograding LEAN assignments are deferred to a later point in this article.
 Assuming that a LEAN autograding mechanism has been devised for use with GitHub Classroom, what remains to be